-In 18+ years of MBA admissions consulting, I have found that otherwise highly capable and focused people often basically wing it when it comes to creating their target list of business schools.
+In 20+ years of MBA admissions consulting, I have found that otherwise highly capable and focused people often flounder when creating their target list of business schools.
 I’ve heard things like: “I’m just applying to all the top ten.”
 Top ten according to what source?
-And this: “I realize now [after R2 deadlines have passed] I was overreaching.
+Or: “I realize now [after R2 deadlines have passed] I was overreaching.
 Are there any good schools I can still apply to?”
 Probably.
-And even this: “I’m applying to H/S/W, with Duke as my safety.”
-Duke as your safety?
+What does “good” look like to you?
+And even: “I’m applying to H/S/W, with Duke as my safety.”
+Duke, your safety?

-By starting to develop your list of prospective schools now, you can avoid these and similar problems.
+By starting to develop your list of prospective schools months before you apply, you can avoid these and similar problems.

 Why it’s so important to choose the right MBA programs

-By approaching school selection thoughtfully and systematically, you will save time, money, and effort in the long run (even if you expend more of all three initially).
+By approaching school selection thoughtfully and systematically, you will save time, money, and effort in the long run.
 You will conserve precious energy for the nitty-gritty work of the applications.
-You will also be able to devote time to planning school visits and recommendations, two things that often get neglected in the heat of the application season.
+You will also be able to devote time to planning school visits (when possible) and recommendations, two things that are often compromised in the heat of the application season.

 In this post you’ll learn about: